UofM-Final-Project/Home_Gardeners_Analysis/README.md

 **Calculations**

 Following our data cleaning step, we created several calculated values for dashboard charts/graphs and machine learning, and exported the data.
-- Used Python Pandas scripts to create 6 tables in PostgreSQL and export to CSV (for testing purposes)
+- Used Python Pandas scripts to create 7 tables in PostgreSQL and export to CSV (for testing purposes)
 - Tables station, observation, county_lookup have the source data plus calculated columns for ML and reporting
-- Tables station_yearly, county_metrics, county_yearly_metrics are reporting data tables created from source data and calculations
+- Tables station_yearly, county_metrics, county_yearly_metrics, all_stations_yearly_metrics are reporting data tables created from source data and calculations
 - View v_days_until_freeze_calcs_0_to_180_days is a calculated dataset for ML.
 Below is an image of the query for this view:

 ![view](https://github.com/UofM-Final-Project/Home_Gardeners_Analysis/blob/main/images/v_days_until_freeze_calcs_0_to_180_days.PNG)